Offer Alarm Icon

 Is Tap Water Hard or Soft?

-Posted by Rayne Water
+Posted by Ken Christopher

 Compared to the developing world, the United States has far safer and far cleaner water.
 The water flowing out of your tap has gone through a series of treatments and has legally mandated thresholds for a wide range of contaminants.
 Alongside these facts, you have regular reports of water quality violations.
 Some of these violations are high profile, like the event in Flint, Michigan in 2015.

-Given this set of circumstances, it is perfectly reasonable to ask “is tap water safe to drink?”.
+Given this set of circumstances, it is perfectly reasonable to ask “ is tap water safe to drink ?”.
 If your water is treated, why do water quality violations seem to occur with such frequency?
 If a violation does occur, what are the potential risks if you are in an affected area?
 Gaining a better understanding of how our tap water supply is regulated, how effective those regulations are, and what types of violations commonly occur can help highlight the potential problems with using tap water as drinking water.

 How is Tap Water Regulated?